kevinpurdy/kevinpurdy.github.io/_posts/2014-07-01-semi-quitting-facebook.markdown

 _Update: I did indeed delete my account.
 Well, I think I did.
 Facebook wants me to log in to find out.
 Great service._

+_Update 2: For a way more interesting read on what Facebook really is, what it's doing (and doing to us), and why it is not something I want to support, [John Lanchester's "You Are the Product" in London Review of Books](https://www.lrb.co.uk/v39/n16/john-lanchester/you-are-the-product) is Very Good._

 Hey folks.
 I'm not posting much of anything here lately.
 I very well may delete this account.
 I'm posting this and leaving it up as a reminder: I'm still up for an email or text session or even phone call with you.
 And: [http://thepurdman.com/contact/](http://thepurdman.com/contact/)

 I like a significant portion of what y'all put up.
 I will miss out on some photos that I'm sure I would like (or Like, or both).
 I should still get event invitations through email until I delete my account, and sometimes I get messages.
 I will also need to occasionally jump in on behalf of CoworkBuffalo and TEDxBuffalo, or small jobs that cannot escape Facebook's orbit.
 But in the meantime: those of you with private photo blogs, Flickr accounts, [Kidpost](http://kidpost.net) accounts, I am all for those things.